 Stamp duty is a massive source of revenue for state governments and there aren’t many reasons for it to still exist today.

-Taxation reviews over the past decade or so have suggested dumping it.
+Taxation reviews over the past decade or so have suggested dumping it, including the Henry Tax Review in 2010, one of the most significant reviews of the Australian taxation system ever undertaken.

-And research has found it has an impact on the quality of living.
+And research has found that massive stamp duty add-on cost has an impact on the quality of living.

-The tax, based on the value of the land, adds to the price of property at a time when cracking the market is hard enough.
+The tax, based on the value of the property, adds significantly to the price of property at a time when cracking the market is hard enough.

 It also dissuades people from moving to certain areas and therefore increases commute times and forces people to sacrifice their proximity to family, work and schools, among other things.